manasdesai/Planning_Final_Project/README.md

 Build the packages using
 - `cd ~/project5_ws && colcon build --symlink-install`

-To launch the gazebo simulation, run
+To launch the gazebo simulation, source the workspace and run
-- `ros2 launch robot_control gazebo.launch.py
+- `ros2 launch robot_control gazebo.launch.py`

 Turn the physics off in Gazebo, and try to place the robot on the cafe table if not placed already.